 What is the general level of concern among Bulgarians?

-Bulgaria can be grateful to have got away fairly lightly but a lot of the credit must go to excellent crisis management.
-Unfortunately as a nation Bulgarians are not very disciplined, but probably because of low population density and overall levels of common sense the death toll currently stands at 105.
+Bulgaria can be grateful to have got away fairly lightly until now but a lot of the credit must go to excellent crisis management.
+Unfortunately as a nation Bulgarians are not very disciplined, and probably because of low population density and fast initial response the total death toll is low.

-The sad truth is that this is a similar number to the amount of road deaths for the first 4 months of the year.
+The sad truth is that a similar number of road deaths (if not higher) happen year on year.

 The need for Bulgarians to exercise personal discipline and responsible behaviour remains, but with 100 000 people having lost their jobs and livelihood this is now the new focus and saving what is possible of the summer tourist season.